-This command allows the master to write three bytes of data to the DS1822-PAR's scratchpad.
-The first data byte is written into the T_H register (byte 2 of the scratchpad), the second byte is written into the T_L register (byte 3), and the third byte is written into the configuration register (byte 4).
+This command allows the master to write 2 bytes of data to the DS18S20-PAR's scratchpad.
+The first byte is written into the T_H register (byte 2 of the scratchpad), and the second byte is written into the T_L register (byte 3 of the scratchpad).
 Data must be transmitted least significant bit first.
-All three bytes MUST be written before the master issues a reset, or the data may be corrupted.
+Both bytes MUST be written before the master issues a reset, or the data may be corrupted.